teebarjunk/Unity-Built-In-Attributes/README.md

 // can be
 [HideInInspector, SerializeField] int score;
 ```

+These aren't all the attributes available, and a few of them are system attributes, not Unity ones.

 # Property Inspector
 [HideInInspector](https://docs.unity3d.com/ScriptReference/HideInInspector.html): Stops the property from showing up in the inspector.